huj31415/gravity-sim/README.md

   - Setting G to 1 helps with large numbers of bodies

 ## Planned
+- Other numerical solution methods such as Verlet integration
 - EM forces
 - Rotational tracking
 - Torque and rotational motion implementation (?)